uobdv/Design-Verification/FAQs/random.md

+---
+title: How to generate random numbers in Verilog?
+---

 ## How to generate random numbers in Verilog?

 Verilog has a system call (`$random`) that handles this.
 It returns a signed 32 bit integer.
 It is used as follows: